Common Types of Internet Frauds that Most People Fall for and How to Avoid Them.

 There are different types of this type of fraud.
 You might receive a call, a text or an email from someone pretending to be your family member and claim that he or she was attacked and everything was taken while in a journey and you need to send some money for the person to get back home.

 You are likely to fall into the trap because these people claim to be your relatives.
 The stories they give you are very sand that you might send what they are asking for to rescue them.
-There is no one who would wish to hear that his or her relative is suffering.
+No one would wish to hear that his or her relative is suffering.

 Charity and disaster frauds

-These type of frauds will depend on the empathy you have for other people.
-Most will claim to be a group of people who work for charity with the aim of helping the needy.
+These type of scams will depend on the empathy you have for other people.
+Most will claim to be a group of people who work for a charity to help the needy.
 Frauds will come with different categories of people whom they help such as, the poor, street kids, victims of natural calamities, or the physically challenged.

-Most of these frauds are mainly experienced after a certain problem has been experienced in a certain country or the whole world; It is obvious that the frauds will always have something from people to put in their own pocket after convincing people.
+Most of these frauds are mainly experienced after a particular problem has been experienced in a certain country or the whole world; It is evident that the scams will always have something from people to put in their pocket after convincing people.

 It is hard to get these frauds after you have sent the money because most will do away with the mobile numbers they used to get money from you.